Close Menu

 Eggs, particularly the yolks, are also an excellent source of vitamin D, which is linked to increased testosterone production.

-Additionally, eggs are also a great source of selenium, with a medium-sized (44 grams) containing 13.5 mcg, which is approximately 25% of the DV.
+Additionally, eggs are also a great source of selenium, with one large egg (50 grams) containing 15.4 mcg, which is 28% of the daily recommended value.

 Selenium may support healthy testosterone levels through its antioxidative properties and various biological mechanisms.